-The purpose of the Latin American and Caribbean Advisory Council (LAAC) is to: (1) advise the AACSB Board and staff on key issues and challenges related to business education and AACSB's activities and engagement in the Latin American and Caribbean context; (2) to enhance AACSB's ability to understand and serve the quality improvement needs of business schools in Latin America; (3) assist AACSB's staff in identification of new service development in meeting the needs of Latin American business schools; and (4) recommend candidates for AACSB governance roles thereby increasing the representation and engagement of schools from Latin America.
+The purpose of the Latin American and Caribbean Advisory Council (LAAC) is to: (1) advise the AACSB Board of Directors and staff on key issues and challenges, and assist in setting priorities related to business education and AACSB’s activities and engagement in the Latin American and Caribbean context; (2) enhance AACSB’s ability to understand and serve the quality improvement needs of business schools in Latin America and the Caribbean; (3) provide guidance to the Board of Directors and staff in designing and implementing a strategic plan for AACSB’s mission in the region, and in creating metrics to evaluate progress; (4) assist the staff in the identification and planning of AACSB programming and new service development to meet the needs of Latin American and Caribbean business schools; and (5) recommend candidates for AACSB governance roles thereby increasing the representation and engagement of schools from Latin America and Caribbean.

 Manuel Agosin, University of Chile